***Masks, Proof of Vaccination (or Negative PCR Test), and Valid ID Required for Admittance***

 Seniors and Catamount Arts members save $3.00 when ordering in person with id at the box office.

-For the last thirty two years, THE PEKING ACROBATS have redefined audience perceptions of Chinese acrobatics.
+For the last thirty-two years, The Peking Acrobats have redefined audience perceptions of Chinese acrobatics.
 They perform daring maneuvers atop a precarious pagoda of chairs and display their technical prowess at such arts as trick-cycling, precision tumbling, juggling, somersaulting, and gymnastics.
-They push the limits of human ability, defying gravity with amazing displays of contortion, flexibility, and control.
+They push the limits of human ability, defying gravity with amazing displays of contortion, flexibility, and

-THE PEKING ACROBATS set the world record for the Human Chair Stack on FOX Network’s Guinness Book Primetime television show in 1999: they balanced six people precariously atop six chairs twenty one feet up in the air without safety lines, astounding audiences with their bravery and dexterity.
+The Peking Acrobats have been featured on television shows including Nickelodeon’s Unfabulous, Ellen’s Really Big Show (hosted by Ellen DeGeneres), The Wayne Brady Show, That’s Incredible, ABC’s Wide World of Sports, and NBC’s Ring In The New Year Holiday Special.
+They set the world record for the Human Chair Stack on FOX Network’s Guinness Book Primetime television show in 1999: they balanced six people precariously atop six chairs twenty-one feet up in the air without safety lines, astounding audiences with their bravery and dexterity.
+They were featured in Steven Soderbergh’s hit film Ocean’s Eleven playing alongside Julia Roberts, Brad Pitt and George Clooney.
+Peking Acrobats’ alumnus Shaobo Qin also appeared in that film’s two sequels, Ocean’s Twelve and Ocean’s Thirteen.